azureblaze/lockjaw/userguide/src/inject.md

 Inside the method it calls the constructor method we just marked, and calls other binding methods to generate the argument.

+The factory is an object instead of just methods, since it might need to carry states in the future (For example, returning a reference to a shared object owned by the factory.)

 Writing the factory by hand gets complicated and boring fast.
 In the next chapter we will ask Lockjaw to generate it.